Robert Uzgalis: Academic career

 Uzgalis became active with the ALGOL 68 programming language in the early 1970s, participating in its revision and support committees.
 In 1977, Uzgalis co-authored a computer science book about van Wijngaarden grammar with J. Craig Cleaveland titled Grammars for Programming Languages.
 The book was positively reviewed by Dick Grune and Ceriel J. H. Jacobs.
 The June 1982 undergraduate course catalog for UCLA lists Uzgalis with the title of "Assistant Professor of Engineering and Applied Science" in the Computer Science department.
 During his career at UCLA, Uzgalis taught twelve separate courses, from engineering courses in information processing systems to advanced topics in computer graphics.

 After leaving UCLA, Uzgalis moved overseas, living in Osaka, Hong Kong, and Auckland.
 While in Japan, he did research and consulting work with the Sumitomo Corporation and AIR Co.
 Ltd. He was a visiting lecturer at the University of Hong Kong from 1990 to 1993, teaching computer concepts and programming languages.

 While working in Hong Kong, Uzgalis became interested in the problem of general hash functions after reading about Pearson hashing, a non-cryptographic hash function made popular by Peter K. Pearson in his paper "Fast Hashing of Variable-Length Text Strings" (1990).
 Another paper, "Selecting a hashing algorithm" (1990) by Bruce J. McKenzie, led Uzgalis to create his own hash function in 1992, which he called the BuzHash.
 The BuzHash replaces each character (or byte) in the input with a randomized 32-bit alias from a substitution table designed so that each bit changes half the time, creating an even hash.
 Estébanez et al. (2014) describe the BuzHash as one of the most important in its class.

 From 1993 to 1996, Uzgalis was a senior lecturer at the University of Auckland, where he taught software engineering, computer graphics, and programming.
-He was also a senior lecturer at the University College London, Hong Kong External Course, where he taught a course on human-computer interaction.
+He was also a senior lecturer at the University College London, Hong Kong External Course, where he taught a course on human–computer interaction.

 Later life

 Uzgalis consulted for the Getty Trust in Santa Monica from 1987 to 1990.
 Upon his retirement in 1997, Uzgalis returned to his interest in art history and in the digital restoration of paintings.
 To host this work, he created the Tigertail Virtual Museum educational project.
 In late 2001, Matthew Mirapaul of The New York Times reported that the Tigertail Museum hosted 5000 digital works of art online.
 Uzgalis focused on restoring and freshening up artworks to make them look like they did when they were first produced.
 His changes included brightening dull paintings that had lost their color over time and repairing broken sculptures so they appeared intact again.
-Mirapaul reported that Uzgalis "even straightened the Leaning Tower of Pisa".
+Uzgalis described some of his restorations as "outrageous", such as editing the Leaning Tower of Pisa to stand straight.

 Uzgalis died at Ronald Reagan UCLA Medical Center in 2012.

 Legacy

-Uzgalis was completely self-taught, and did not have formal training in computer science.
+Uzgalis was self-taught, and did not have formal training in computer science.
 In their remembrance of him after his death, the UCLA Computer Science Department said he was an "inspiration to his colleagues and students".